Google Analytics for Social Media Complete Setup Guide

 GA4 Social Reports Setup

-Learn to navigate GA4's interface and find social media data.
-We'll cover the Traffic Acquisition report, custom explorations for social analysis, and how to create dashboards that surface social performance at a glance.
+Learn to navigate GA4's interface and find your channel data.
+We cover the Traffic Acquisition report and custom explorations.
+You'll also learn how to build dashboards that show performance at a glance.

 - Traffic Acquisition reports